 You can avoid this by replacing small square or subway tiles with large-but-thin panels of a solid material like quartz (yep, the same stuff they use on counters).
 So instead of having hundreds of small grout lines, you have only a handful of seams where the panels meet — and a better water barrier.

-Master suites built a decade or two ago had bathrooms that were relatively small and utilitarian, while the sleeping areas were enormous.
+Primary suites built a decade or two ago had bathrooms that were relatively small and utilitarian, while the sleeping areas were enormous.
 Now, that trend is reversing.
 The idea of having an oversized bedroom, with space for a king-sized bed, armoires, dressers, couches and such, is on the decline.

-In its place, buyers are requesting a dressing area (complete with built-in cabinets, shelving, window seats, etc.) that serves as either a transitional space between the master bedroom and bath or is contained within the bathroom itself.
+In its place, buyers are requesting a dressing area (complete with built-in cabinets, shelving, window seats, etc.) that serves as either a transitional space between the primary bedroom and bath or is contained within the bathroom itself.
 Yes, this costs a bit more, but you will save money on unnecessary furniture.

 4. Think “open concept” for beauty and long-term functionality.

 The great room isn’t the only area reaping the benefits of an open floor plan anymore.
-This concept has found its way into the master suite, too.
-With the high-end cabinetry, fixtures, decorative tile and artisan lighting that today’s buyers choose for their master bath, they want to put the room on display, not hide it behind closed doors.
+This concept has found its way into the primary suite, too.
+With the high-end cabinetry, fixtures, decorative tile and artisan lighting that today’s buyers choose for their primary bath, they want to put the room on display, not hide it behind closed doors.
 So the lines between bedroom, bath and dressing area are blurring, with the exception of giving the toilet its own enclosed space.

 The advantages of employing this design scheme aren’t limited to mere aesthetics.
 By blending the bedroom/bath space and eliminating doors, you go a long way toward incorporating an “aging in place” or “universal design” concept to your home.
 For example, install a curbless walk-in shower.